 To me, this is the most important one.
 When you’re sitting down at the machine and sewing, don’t pull or tug the fabric.
 Let your hands simply rest on the fabric, making sure it’s straight, and being sewn on the proper seam allowance.
 The teeth are catching the fabric and doing a pretty good job of it, so take a deep breath and let them!
 Pulling or tugging can alter the shape of your garment, and give the edges waves and bunching.
 So definitely avoid it!

-Now that you’re armed with some tips and tricks for working with knits, it’s time to put them in practice.
+Now that you’re armed with some tips and tricks for sewing with knit fabric, it’s time to put them in practice.
 Pick out some projects!
 Dive right in, and have fun.
 Don’t feel bad if your first stretchy garment isn’t perfect.
 The more you work with knits, the easier it will get, and the more comfortable you’ll be with them.